AllanKoder/Lethal-Terminal/README.md

 ## Known Issues

-These are the problems which are known but are tricky to fix at the moment:
+These are the problems which are known, and are tricky to fix, but are being worked on:

 - Holding down a macro may result in misprints
     - Example: Holding `s + s` in **Terminal** state will result in inputs like `siwthc` instead of `switch`
 - While the system is automatically typing traps, there is a small chance that your input will be written when it's not supposed to
     - Example: system types `a1 a2 a3 a4`, user enters `Text` mode and holds down the key `b`, the terminal output may be `a1 a2 ba3 a4`
+- Sometimes, the first few keys in the macros are not written correctly.
+This may be a case of the keyboard needing some time to 'warm up' or your `KEYBOARD_INPUT_DELAY` in the `config.json` is too high